bring/developer-site/content/api/tracking/index.md

 important:
 - type: warn
   title: Rate limiting unauthenticated users - 20.03.2023
   message: |
+   The Tracking API will start rate limiting unauthenticated users on 20 March 2023 and require authentication from May 1, 2023.
    Our customers are increasingly demanding new functionality and solutions that are easy to use.
    To meet these expectations, we must know which customers and partners are using our APIs and how they are using them.
-     To further develop the value proposition of our Tracking API, the solution the solution will require authentication from 01.05.2023.
+   To further develop the value proposition of our Tracking API, the solution will require authentication from May 1, 2023.
-     Starting 20th of March 2023, the Tracking API will start rate limiting unauthenticated users.
 - type: warn
   title: Deprecating v1 version of Tracking API - 01.08.2022
   message: |